teusvanarkel/OpenClosedPrinciple/README.md

 # OpenClosedPrinciple
 ## Easy to understand OpenClosedPrinciple example

-The example is about a invoicemanager which creates the invoices.
+The example is about customers and based on the customerType a discount is granted when generating the invoice.
-Next to that there are orders, customers and customerTypes.
-Based on customer type the discount for an order is managed.

 So the openclosedprinciple is preventing code like this:
 ```